 - Destination Tickets kept secret until the end of the game

-Train Car Cards #
+Train Car Cards

-- Colours of train car cards match the route colours (There are 8 different colours)
+Colours of train car cards match the route colours (There are 8 different colours)

-- Train Car Cards are used to claim a route of a particular colour
+Train Car Cards are used to claim a route of a particular colour.

 The player may draw 2 train car cards.
 For each of the 2 cards, the player may:

-- draw blindly from the deck (if you draw a LOCOMOTIVE card, you may still draw your second card) or take any one of the face-up cards.
+draw blindly from the deck (if you draw a LOCOMOTIVE card, you may still draw your second card) or take any one of the face-up cards.

 When the train car card deck is exhausted, discarded cards are reshuffled into a new deck.
 If there are no discarded cards, players claim routes or draw destination tickets only.

-Turn Action: Claim a route #
+Turn Action: Claim a route

 Players may claim any open route and only claim maximum of one route on their turn.
 Some cities are connected by double routes – a player can only claim one of the routes, NOT both.
 In 2 or 3 player games, only one of the Double-Routes can be used.
 If one of the routes is claimed, the other is closed.

 Points scored when claiming routes